top of page

 7. Are luxury properties included in the 1% commission model?
 Yes, the 1% commission model applies to all property types, including luxury homes, in Naples and the surrounding areas.

 8. How does the List to Sold Price Ratio affect selling strategies in Pinellas County?
-The high List to Sold Price Ratio in Pinellas County suggests that sellers can set their prices confidently, as there is a strong likelihood of achieving sales close to the asking prices.
+The high List-to-Sold Price Ratio in Pinellas County suggests that sellers can set their prices confidently, as there is a strong likelihood of achieving sales close to the asking price.

 9. What should buyers consider in a fast-moving market like Pinellas County?
-Buyers in Pinellas County should be prepared for quick decision-making and competitive bidding due to the market's high demand and rapid turnover of properties.
+Buyers in Pinellas County should be prepared for quick decision-making and competitive bidding, given the market's high demand and rapid turnover of properties.

 10. How does the increase in Months of Inventory impact the market in Pinellas County?
 An increase in the Months of Inventory in Pinellas County indicates a shift towards a buyer’s market, offering buyers more options and potentially more favorable negotiation terms.